cs-flytbase/flyt-ideas/docs/architecture.md

-# Reddit at Home - Architecture Overview
+# FlytIdeas - Architecture Overview

-This document outlines the architecture of the Reddit at Home platform, focusing on how the database schema integrates with the frontend components.
+This document outlines the architecture of the FlytIdeas platform, focusing on how the database schema integrates with the frontend components.

 ## Tech Stack